nea89o/privateroombot/README.markdown

 {
   "token": "TOKEN",
-  "from_channel_id": "the channel you want people to join in order to get an own channel. see ID's", "category_id": "the channel category you want all channels to be collected in. see ID's" }
+  "from_channel_id": "the channel you want people to join in order to get an own channel. see ID's", "category_id": "the channel category you want all channels to be collected in. see ID's", "format": "(optional). put the name of the private room channel in here. %s will be replaced with the name."
+}
 ```
 you can get your bots token from [the discord developers page][1]